GAN decoder on a quantum toric code for noise-robust quantum teleportation: Conclusion

 \section{Conclusion}

-In this work, we have employed a GAN algorithm to train and obtain a suited quantum surface code decoder.
-For surface code lattices of scale $d=3$ and $d=5$, the error correction success rates of this model reaches 99.739\% and 99.895\%, respectively, at an error rate $p=0.05$.
-Compared to the fidelity threshold of 0.1099 for the MWPM model, our model achieves a fidelity threshold of $P=0.2108$, demonstrating superior fault tolerance.
+In this work, we have employed a GAN algorithm to train and obtain a suited quantum toric code decoder.
+For toric code lattices of scale $d=3$ and $d=5$, the error correction success rates of this model reaches 99.739\% and 99.895\%, respectively, at an error rate $p=0.05$.
+Under the same conditions, our model demonstrates superior fidelity compared to the MWPM decoder.
+Moreover, it achieves a pseudo-threshold of $p=0.2108$, which is substantially higher than that of the MWPM decoder (0.1099).

-In the experiment of optimizing teleportation system, we have observed an effective fidelity enhancement within a noise range where $p<0.0778$.
+In the simulation experiment of optimizing the teleportation protocol, we have observed an effective fidelity enhancement within a noise range where $p<0.07512$ compared to the original teleportation protocol.
 In general, the GAN decoder shows potential for decoding various types of topological codes, paving the way to broader applications.

-Future research can further optimize GAN decoders to enhance their fault tolerance in quantum surface codes and other topological codes.
-In particular, exploring various GAN architectures, such as Quantum Generative Adversarial Networks (QGANs) \cite{39,40,41}, CycleGAN \cite{42}, Self-Attention GAN (SAGAN) \cite{43}, may improve the efficiency and accuracy of decoders, thereby achieving higher fidelity in a broader range of quantum computing applications.
+Regarding scalability, the proposed GAN-based decoder can, in principle, be extended to larger code distances by retraining or fine-tuning the model on appropriately generated datasets.
+The generator–discriminator structure enables parallel inference, which may help mitigate the increase in decoding latency as the system size grows.
+However, scaling to very large distances will inevitably increase the input dimensionality and model parameters, which could lead to higher training costs and memory consumption.
+To address this, future work may explore hierarchical GAN architectures or dimensionality reduction techniques to preserve decoding performance while maintaining computational efficiency.
+Additionally, exploring various GAN architectures, such as Quantum Generative Adversarial Networks (QGANs) \cite{39,40,41}, CycleGAN \cite{42}, Self-Attention GAN (SAGAN) \cite{43}, may improve the efficiency and accuracy of decoders, thereby achieving higher fidelity in a broader range of quantum computing applications.

+The current analysis does not explicitly consider measurement errors.
+However, our proposed GAN-based decoder can be adapted to such scenarios by training on syndrome datasets generated under noise models that include measurement errors.
+Also, non-homogeneous noise can be taken into account.
+The performance of the GAN decoder under these conditions will be addressed in a future work to further evaluate its capabilities.